Select Page

 SPRING HAS SPRUNG HOOK-IN & WORKSHOPS

-Workshop fee: $60 plus class supplies.
-See class descriptions for details (Workshop fee also includes snacks, beverages & lunch)
+Workshop fee: $80 plus class supplies.
+See class descriptions for details (Workshop fee also includes snacks, beverages & lunch).

 See below for class descriptions and costs.
-You can sign up for both days, Workshop only or Hook-In only.
+You can sign up for 1, 2 or 3 days.
 Please note registration is not guaranteed until payment is received and you receive confirmation.

 To Register, follow below instructions: